ibm-cloud-docs/activity-tracker/monitor_events.md

 Through the {{site.data.keyword.at_full_notm}} web UI, you can apply search queries to define the events that are displayed through a custom view.
 Then, you can attach an alert to that view to be notified when a condition occurs.
 A bell icon is displayed with the view to indicate that this view has an alert attached to it.

+Consider the following information when you configure alerts:
-* You can [attach one alert](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_step4) per view.
+* You can [attach one alert](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_step4) per custom view.

 * You can configure conditions that are based on the number of event lines that meet the search query in the view, on a time frequency, or both.

+* The time frequency that is specified as part of the condition defines the reset time of an alert after it is triggered.

 * You can define multiple notification channels for an alert.
 For information about the supported channels, see [Alert notification channels](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-channels).

-* You can [define a **preset**](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_step3).
-A preset is an alert template that you can attach to any number of views.
-You can use presets to define templates that users can reuse when they attach an alert to a view.
+* You can [define **presets**](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_step3).
+A preset is an alert template that users can attach to any number of views.
+Service administrators define presets.

-* You can mute alerts.
+* You can enable or disable the feature on alerts that allow a user to mute an alert for a period of time.
+This feature only applies to email noyification channels.

 * You can [detach an alert](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_delete_view) from a view.

 ### Alert types